HeHo3100/Phase_Sensitive_Detection_for_Spectroscopy/README.md

 ###### Input needed:
-RawData.txt, ReferenceData.txt of the same size (only if you want to process modulated difference spectra, otherwise hit Esc) time values as a file with the same name as the raw data with the addition of _t ('FilenameOfYourRawData_t.txt') which contains temporal data as acolumn vector and AnyData_Banden.txt,
+RawData.txt, ReferenceData.txt of the same size (only if you want to process modulated difference spectra, otherwise hit Esc) time values as a file with the same name as the raw data with the addition of _t ('FilenameOfYourRawData_t.txt') which contains temporal data as acolumn vector and AnyData_Peaks.txt,
 ###### Output:
 None